wp-plugins/post-expirator/readme.txt

 * Fixed i18n issues with dates
 * Fixed problem when using "Network Activate" - reworked plugin activation process
 * Replaced "Upgrade" tab with new "Diagnostics" tab
+* Reworked expire logic to limit the number of sql queries needed
 * Added debugging

 **Version 1.5.4**